 handling personal data in their possession.
 The Data Protection Provisions of the PDPA came into effect on 2 July 2014.

-To ensure that you are complying with the PDPA, VWOs can access the customised guidelines and consent templates by clicking on the “PDPA Advisory Guidelines for Social Service Sector” and “Consent Templates” buttons.
+On this webpage, NCSS has consolidated key information on the PDPA, as extracted from the Personal Data Protection Commission website.
+To ensure that you are complying with the PDPA, SSAs can access the customised guidelines and consent templates by clicking on the “PDPA Advisory Guidelines for Social Service Sector” and “Consent Templates” buttons.

 The Do Not Call (DNC) provisions under PDPA, in effect since 2 January 2014, generally prohibit agencies from sending unsolicited commercial telemarketing messages in the form of voice calls, text or fax messages to Singapore telephone numbers, including

 mobile, fixed-line, residential and business numbers, registered with the DNC Registry.
 Messages promoting charitable or religious causes do not fall under the purview of the DNC and are therefore still allowed.
-Please see chapters 3.8 to 3.13
+Please see chapters 3.8 to 3.13 of

-of the DNC Advisory Guidelines for details.
+the DNC Advisory Guidelines for details.

 If you are a social service agency intending to conduct telemarketing activities to users of Singapore telephone numbers, you will need to submit your list of telemarketing phone numbers for checking against the Do Not Call (DNC) Registry.
 Click on the “Getting Started” button for instructions regarding this.